dharmelolar/chrome-DevTools/src/guide/debug-javascript.md

 The Sources tab has three parts:

-- File Navigator: This is the first section and it allows you to navigate through the different files and directories that make up your website or application.
+- File Navigator Pane: This is the first section and it allows you to navigate through the different files and directories that make up your website or application.
 You can use this to find the specific file you want to debug or modify.

-- Code Editor: This is the second section and it displays the code of the file you are currently working on.
+- Code Editor Pane: This is the second section and it displays the code of the file you are currently working on.
 You can use this to view and edit the code, set breakpoints, and debug your code.

-- The JavaScript Debugging pane:This is the last section that allows you to debug your javascript code.
+- The JavaScript Debugging Pane:This is the last section that allows you to debug your javascript code.

 ![sources tab](https://res.cloudinary.com/dharme/image/upload/v1684197203/screenshot-rocks_10_kfmqfo.png)